psrenergy/ncp-release-notes/docs/home.md

 * Added the automatic unit conversion in Target Storage screen.
 * Added a new language in the graphical interface (French).
 * Deprecated the option to define hourly/daily production factor for hydro plants.
+* Added the possibility to define the constraints of the thermal plants startup minimum time screen in floating point numbers.
 * New output results file:
   * Maximum operative storage violation.
   * Thermal shutdown.
   * Renewable over generation.
   * Thermal operative average cost.
-* Add the possibility to define the constraints of the thermal plants startup minimum time screen in floating point numbers.

 ## Corrections